Floods caused by heavy rain in UK could pose danger to life, forecasters warn

 More than a month’s rain could have fallen in a day across parts of the UK by the end of Sunday – causing floods which pose a danger to life.

-Travel has been disrupted by the downpours, which caused Exeter Airport to cancel its remaining flights on Sunday.
+Travel has been disrupted by the downpours, which caused Exeter Airport to close and cancel its remaining flights on Sunday.

+An airport spokesman said: “Following heavy rain today (September 17) Exeter Airport has had to close due to flooding affecting the terminal.
+We are working to restore normal operations as soon as possible.

+“In the meantime, passengers are advised to contact their airline for further information.”

 Videos posted on social media showed a flooded main terminal.